 - 20. "Employment" includes work or labor in a trade, business, occupation or activity carried on by an employer or any authorized voluntary or uncompensated worker rendering services as a firefighter, peace officer or emergency management worker; - 21.
-"Evidence-based" means expert-based, literature-supported and outcomes validated by well-designed randomized trials when such information is available and which uses the best available evidence to support medical decision making; - 22.
-"Gainful employment" means the capacity to perform employment for wages for a period of time that is not part-time, occasional or sporadic; - 23.
-"Idiopathic" means an injury or condition, where neither the cause, nor the resulting injury bears any special relation to the work or to the conditions under which the act was being performed and
+"Evidence-based" means expert-based, literature-supported and outcomes validated by well-designed randomized trials when such information is available and which uses the best available evidence to support medical decision making;

+22. "Gainful employment" means the capacity to perform employment for wages for a period of time that is not part-time, occasional or sporadic;

-- 1 though it occurs in the course of the employment, does not arise out 2 of the employment; - 24.
-"Impaired self-insurer" means a private self-insurer or group self-insurance association that fails to pay its workers' compensation obligations, or is financially unable to do so and is the subject of any proceeding under the Federal Bankruptcy Reform Act of 1978, and any subsequent amendments or is the subject of any proceeding in which a receiver, custodian, liquidator, rehabilitator, trustee or similar officer has been appointed by a court of competent jurisdiction to act in lieu of or on behalf of the self-insurer; - 12 24.
-25. "Incapacity" means inadequate strength or ability to perform a work-related task; - 14 25.
-26. "Insurance Commissioner" means the Insurance 15 Commissioner of the State of Oklahoma; - 16 26.
-27. "Insurance Department" means the Insurance Department substantially certain to result from the conduct shall not constitute an intentional act;
+- 23. "Idiopathic" means an injury or condition, where neither the cause, nor the resulting injury bears any special relation to the work or to the conditions under which the act was being performed and though it occurs in the course of the employment, does not arise out of the employment; - 24.
+"Impaired self-insurer" means a private self-insurer or group self-insurance association that fails to pay its workers' compensation obligations, or is financially unable to do so and is the subject of any proceeding under the Federal Bankruptcy Reform Act of 1978, and any subsequent amendments or is the subject of any proceeding in which a receiver, custodian, liquidator, rehabilitator, trustee or similar officer has been appointed by a court of competent jurisdiction to act in lieu of or on behalf of the self-insurer; - 24.
+25. "Incapacity" means inadequate strength or ability to perform a work-related task; - 20 25.
+26. "Insurance Commissioner" means the Insurance 21 Commissioner of the State of Oklahoma; - 22 26.
+27. "Insurance Department" means the Insurance Department 23 of the State of Oklahoma;

-17 of the State of Oklahoma; - the employee is injured as a result of a willful, deliberate and specific intent to cause such injury and only when the act that was the proximate cause of the injury was not normally within the employer-employee relationship and was not an employment risk related to the business of the employer.
-Knowledge that the injury was
+27. 28.
+"Intentional act" means an injury occurring only when the employee is injured as a result of a willful, deliberate and specific intent to cause such injury and only when the act that was the proximate cause of the injury was not normally within the employer-employee relationship and was not an employment risk related to the business of the employer.
+Knowledge that the injury was substantially certain to result from the conduct shall not constitute an intentional act;